-In this article you will find our top 10 Best Free or Low Cost Camping sites in Western Australia.
+In this article you will find our top 10 Best Low Cost Camping sites in Western Australia.
 We have stayed at all of these with our 22 foot caravan and we thoroughly enjoyed all of them.
-Some of these camping sites are free and some have a low cost.
+All of these campsites are considered low cost.

 These camping sites are between Perth and Exmouth in WA.
-We love Western Australia and truly love camping along the coast, the beaches are truly magnificent and the sunsets are truly to die for.
+We love Western Australia and truly love camping along the coast, the beaches are truly magnificent and the sunsets are to die for.
+Which is why 9/10 of these campgrounds are along the beach.

 Tip: purchase the WikiCamps App for $10.99.
 A small investment for a large return.
 This app has all the accommodation that you will be looking for while travelling around Australia.
 This will give you loads of low cost and free camping right the way around Australia.